zhengyao-lin/ink/README.md

 	ink <source_file>

-You can copy the codes in the beginning of this tutorial into a file(assume test.ik), and run it
+You can copy the codes in the beginning of this tutorial into a file(assume test.ink), and run it

-	ink test.ik
+	ink test.ink

 The correct output should be